nordsonselect/support/README.md

 # Support App
-Support Portal for Nordson SELECT equipment
+Support Portal Application

-Documents and videos to provide on-machine support.
+This app provides easy access to technical documents and videos for Nordson selective soldering equipment for maintenance and repair.